zotijs/rxjs-rest/README.md

 >TO-DO:
 >-
+> - implement redux hooks to the client (useSelector, useDispatch).
 > - implement the rest of the CRUD operations to the client.
 > - implement streams (rxjs) to the server.
 > - add files support to the server (images, log files).